harsohailB/Blackjack-Game-Room/README.md

 **Client:** the client program prompts for the server when you the program

 * Please enter the server given IP to the client to connect!
+* If server is running on the same machine as the client, 'localhost' can be used instead of IP of server